alex-the-man/apple-daily-corpus/README.md

 ### ngram.ipynb

-List all frequently used pharses in the corpus.
+List all frequently appeared word combos in the corpus.

 ### sentences.ipynb